38 Clever Ways to Repurpose Old Kitchen Items

 Framed Vintage Cookie Cutters

 Turn cookie cutters into beautiful succulent magnets!
 Make them for Valentine’s Day, Mother’s Day, or to give as a gift to someone special.
-Get the full tutorial here –> How to Make Succulent Magnets Using Cookie Cutters.
+Find the full Cookie Cutter succulent magnet tutorial here.

 Two Heart Shaped Succulent Magnets on metallic background